"It's His Testosterone Talking"

 When a male's T-levels rise beyond a certain point, he can hardly help but have sex on his mind virtually all the time.
 That's why it's not at all uncommon to hear a male's behavior described as "testosterone-driven."
 And unquestionably, for males in their later teens and early twenties (when their T-levels peak), their thoughts and feelings are influenced mightily by what really is going on between their legs.
 They experience an almost constant stirring in their genitals--sensations that clamor for attention but that society disallows being fully expressed.
 But, regardless of such restraints, the very sight of a female (real, or merely "fabricated" in their mind) can't help but fan this not-to-be-denied libidinous flame.

 Adolescent girls, and women in general, rightfully complain that they feel de-valued when men see them, or treat them, as "sex objects."
-But could it not be argued that to a great extent males--"seduced" from within by elevated T-levels--can't really help it?
-Very much like animals in heat, males "under the influence" may have great difficulty in perceiving females other than one-dimensionally, as objects for lustful gratification.
+But could it not be argued that to a great extent adolescent boys and men, "seduced" from within by elevated T-levels, can't much help it?
+Very much like animals in heat, males "under the influence" may have great difficulty in perceiving females other than one-dimensionally—as objects for lustful gratification.

 It may be something akin to a person in the throes of starvation, whose senses are naturally concentrated solely on food.
 Sorely deprived of a fundamental need, the desperate quest for sustenance overrules any other consideration, which in the moment must feel utterly beside the point--immaterial, extraneous, and irrelevant.
 The expression "hunger has no conscience" poignantly characterizes such an urgent state of affairs.
 Ethical considerations become secondary (if in fact they're reflected upon at all) in situations where the excruciating ache of starvation must override any other thought.